 The nerve that goes to the parrot’s legs passes through its kidneys.
 If it’s compressed or pinched, a parrot may lose its ability to stand, balance, or walk.

 - Excessive thirst

 - Labored breathing

 Kidney disease can only be diagnosed and treated by a vet.

-An improper diet is responsible for many health issues in parrots, including lameness and weakness of the legs.
+An improper diet can be responsible for lameness and weakness of the legs.
 There are certain foods that parrots shouldn’t eat.
 Without proper nutrition, the parrot will:

 - Have a weak immune system

 - Take longer to recover from illnesses